There is a lot of amazing things one can do in Galway.

 4. Visit the Kylemore Abbey

-The Castle and Victorian Walled Garden are one of the most iconic tourist attractions in the country.
+The Castle and Victorian Walled Garden are some of the most iconic tourist attractions in the country.
 This beautiful place offers many scenic photographic opportunities within woodland walks and garden tours.

 With its fascinating history, beautiful architecture, craft shop and tempting homemade delights in the restaurant and tea rooms, the place is must visit in Galway.